 '''

 import zipfile

 import gzip

 import tarfile

 Extract zip

-zip = zipfile.ZipFile('files.zip')
+with zipfile.ZipFile('files.zip') as zip:

 zip.extractall('c:\\temp\\zip\\')

-zip.close()

 Extract gzip tar 'r:gz' indicates read gzipped

-gztar = tarfile.open('file.tar.gz', 'r:gz')
+with tarfile.open('file.tar.gz', 'r:gz') as gztar:

 gztar.extractall('c:\\temp\\gztar\\')

-gztar.close()

 Extract csv from gzipped csv

-gz = gzip.GzipFile('file.csv.gz','rb')

-csvout = open('file.csv','wb')
+with gzip.GzipFile('file.csv.gz', 'rb') as gz:

+with open('file.csv', 'wb') as csvout:

 csvout.writelines(gz.read())

-csvout.close()

-gz.close()

 '''

-23.7 Reading and Writing Files
+22.7 Reading and Writing Files

-Occasionally it may be necessary to directly read or write a file, for example to output a formatted ETEX table.
+Occasionally it may be necessary to directly read or write a file, for example to output a formatted LATEX table.
 Python contains low level file access tools which can be used to generate files with any structure.
 Writing text files begins by using file to create a new file or to open an existing file.
 Files can be opened in different modes: 'r' for reading, 'w' for writing, and 'a' for appending ('w' will overwrite an existing file).
 An additional modifier 'b' can be be used if the file is binary (not text), so that 'rb', 'wb' and 'ab' allow reading, writing and appending binary files.